apache/forrest/README.txt

 What is Apache Forrest
 ----------------------
-Apache Forrest is an XML standards-oriented documentation framework based upon Apache Cocoon, providing XSLT stylesheets and schemas, images and other resources.
-Forrest uses these to render the source content into a website via command-line, robot, or dynamic application.
+Apache Forrest is a standards-based documentation framework which uses Apache Cocoon.
+Forrest emphasises separation of presentation and content, using a plugin architecture to transform and aggregate various input sources into various output formats.
+This creates a unified document collection that can either be used as a dynamic application, or generated at the command-line, or generated and deployed with an automated publishing application.

 Requirements
 ------------